-A zettel consists of two part: the metadata and the zettel content.
+A zettel consists of two parts: the metadata and the zettel content.
 Metadata gives some information mostly about the zettel content, how it should be interpreted, how it is sorted within Zettelstore.
 The zettel content is, well, the actual content.
 In many cases, the content is in plain text form.
 Plain text is long-lasting.
 However, content in binary format is also possible.

 Metadata has to conform to a special syntax.
 It is effectively a collection of key/value pairs.
 Some keys have a special meaning and most of the predefined keys need values of a specific type.